Harsh23Kashyap/Portfolio/README.md

 - Contact form: Include a contact form to allow visitors to get in touch with you easily.
 - Light/Dark mode toggle and automatic theme switching based on time of day.
 - Scroll-to-top button for quick navigation.
+- Airbnb-inspired header with project search and favorite buttons.

 ## Installation